Trump's border czar pulling 700 immigration officers out of Minnesota immediately

 Trump's border czar took over the Minnesota operation in late January after the second fatal shooting by federal officers and amid growing political backlash and questions about how the operation was being run.

-Homan said right away that federal officials could reduce the number of agents in Minnesota, but only if more state and local officials cooperate.
-He pushed for jails to alert ICE to inmates who could be deported, saying transferring such inmates to ICE is safer because it means fewer officers have to be out looking for people in the country illegally.
+Homan said right away that federal officials could reduce the number of agents in Minnesota, but only with the cooperation of state and local officials.
+He pushed for jails to alert Immigration and Customs Enforcement about inmates who could be deported, saying transferring those inmates to ICE is safer because it means fewer officers have to be out looking for people in the country illegally.

+Homan said during a news conference Wednesday that there has been an “increase in unprecedented collaboration” resulting in the need for fewer public safety officers in Minnesota and a safer environment, allowing for the withdrawal of the 700 officers.

-The Trump administration has long complained that places known as sanctuary jurisdictions — a term generally applied to local governments that limit law enforcement cooperation with DHS — hinder the arrest of criminal immigrants.
+The Trump administration has long complained that places known as sanctuary jurisdictions — a term applied to local governments that limit law enforcement cooperation with the department — hinder the arrest of criminal immigrants.

 Minnesota officials say its state prisons and nearly all of the county sheriffs already cooperate with immigration authorities.

-But the county jails that serve Minneapolis and St. Paul and take in the most inmates had not previously met ICE’s idea of full cooperation, although they both hand over inmates to federal authorities if an arrest warrant has been signed by a judge.
-It wasn’t immediately clear after Homan’s remarks whether those jails have since changed their policies.
+But the two county jails that serve Minneapolis and St. Paul and take in the most inmates had not previously met ICE’s standard of full cooperation, although they both hand over inmates to federal authorities if an arrest warrant has been signed by a judge.

+The Hennepin County Sheriff’s Office, which serves Minneapolis and several suburbs, said its policies have not changed.
+The Ramsey County Sheriff’s Office in neighboring St. Paul did not immediately respond to a request for comment.

 Border czar calls Minnesota operation a success